ozendelait/rvc_devkit/mvs/README.md

 ## Requirements ##

-You must install the 7zip path into the system path.
+You must install the 7zip program into the system path.
 For example, under Debian/Ubuntu you can run ``sudo apt install p7zip-full``, under Mac you can run ``brew install p7zip``, and under Windows you must download from http://www.7-zip.org/ and install it manually.